EXPLAINER: How is 'reasonableness' key to Chauvin's defense? - WTMJ

 WHAT ABOUT THE JURY INSTRUCTIONS?

-After jurors have all the evidence, likely next week, Hennepin County Judge Peter Cahill will read them jury instructions drawn up by the court with input from prosecutors and the defense.
+Before jurors deliberate, Hennepin County Judge Peter Cahill will read them instructions drawn up by the court with input from prosecutors and the defense.

 A draft of those instructions includes a definition of the “reasonable use of force” that adhered closely to the wording in Graham v.
 Connor.